 A jam made primarily with citrus fruits.
 Usually a relatively clear jam with pieces of shredded of chopped citrus rind suspended in it.

 A thick, spreadable soft fruit spread made by boiling pureed fruit paste with sugar.
+No dairy involved.

 A thicker, more dried out version of fruit butter.
 Either boiled or baked very low & slow until it sets solid when cool, the most famous paste/cheese is Quince Paste (known as Membrillo in Spain)